 All outfits need a shoe.
 Some outfits need a heel.
 I am an unabashed heel lover.
 I can’t walk in them all day, but I still love the way they look and the way they make me feel.
-When I first started researching sustainable fashion, I was worried that I wouldn’t be able to find any heels that I would just fall in love with.
+When I first started researching sustainable fashion, I was worried that I wouldn’t be able to find any heels that I would fall in love with.
 Obviously, I was totally wrong.
-Below are 16 of my favorite shoe brands that carry chic, amazing heels.
-They definitely rival any Louboutin, or Jimmy Choo is style.
+Below are 25 of my favorite sustainable shoe brands that carry chic, amazing heels.
+They definitely rival any Louboutin or Jimmy Choo in style and quality and they are far more sustainable.

 A shoe brand that has the jazziest heels around.
 Love Sofie is a vegan and responsible.
 They use materials like eco-PU, recycled denim, recycled polyester, and organic pieces of cotton to make sure their splendid heels don’t hurt the planet.
 Their ethics are unimpeachable too, everything is produced ethically in the E.U.